 Tax Rates & Mill Rates

-To calculate your taxes, multiply your taxable assessment by the tax rate.
-The 2017 Tax Rates will be updated in May with the approved 2017 rates.
+To calculate your property tax, multiply your taxable assessment by the tax rate.

-City of Saskatoon and Saskatoon Public Library Tax Mill Rates
+City of Saskatoon and Saskatoon Public Library Mill Rates

-The total revenue required from taxation by each taxing authority is divided by the total taxable assessment in Saskatoon to arrive at the mill rate for each authority, per $1000 of taxable assessment.
+The total revenue required from taxation for each taxing authority is divided by the total taxable assessment in Saskatoon to arrive at the mill rate for each authority, per $1000 of taxable assessment.

-Total revenue required ÷ (Total taxable assessment/$1000) = Mill Rate
+Total revenue required ÷ (Total taxable assessment x 1000) = Mill Rate

 City of Saskatoon and Saskatoon Public Library Mill Rate Factors